 Shipping an AI feature is easy.
 Shipping one that doesn't destroy your margins takes planning.

-The pattern is consistent: team gets excited about AI, ships a feature fast, first few weeks look great, then the invoice arrives and nobody can explain the numbers.
-In 2025, Benchmarkit/Mavvrik surveyed 372 enterprises and found 85% miss AI cost forecasts by more than 10%, and 84% experienced gross margin erosion of 6%+ tied to AI workloads.
+The pattern repeats constantly: team ships a feature fast, first weeks look great, then the invoice arrives and nobody can explain the numbers.
+In 2025, Benchmarkit/Mavvrik surveyed 372 enterprises and found 85% miss AI cost forecasts by more than 10% (Benchmarkit/Mavvrik, 2025).
+A separate 84% reported gross margin erosion of 6% or more tied directly to AI workloads.

-The Unit Economics You Need Before You Ship
+What Unit Economics Do You Need Before You Ship?

-Every AI feature needs a cost model before it launches.
-The question isn't "how much does GPT-4o cost?" — it's "what does this feature cost per user per month, and does that fit our margin?"
+Every AI feature needs a cost model before launch.
+The question isn't "how much does GPT-4o cost?"
+It's "what does this feature cost per user per month, and does that fit our margin?"
+According to Flexera's 2023 State of the Cloud report, 82% of enterprises name AI cost management as their top challenge — almost always because cost modeling came after shipping, not before.

 The formula: